manuelangladatort/website/content/project/empirical-aesthetics/index.md

 slides: ""
 ---

-How do we experience beauty?
-Why does music move us?
-What are the main principles underlying popularity and fashion?
-I am interested on both the biological and cognitive foundations of **sensory valuation** and **aesthetic experience**, in particular of complex and abstract stimuli such as music and art.
+I am interested in both the biological and cognitive foundations of sensory evaluation and aesthetic experience, and how they contribute to the collective dynamics of popularity and opinion formation in art.
+I study these processes experimentally in the lab, measuring aesthetic preferences in controlled settings, and in the real-world, using big data approaches from available datasets, such as Spotify and YouTube.